top of page

 ABOUT THE TRANSFORMATION:

 The existing space was a 182 square foot makeup studio with two beauty stations and half window curtains.
 The goal was to add a luxurious touch to the space while also increasing seating for clients waiting for their turn.
-All elements shown in the visual (furnishings, paint, art, etc.) fell within the clients $500 décor budget by using a combination of existing items in the space and new affordable additions to the room!
+All elements shown in this visual (furnishings, paint, art, etc.) fell within the requested décor budget by using a combination of existing items in the space and new affordable additions to the room!

 KEY CHANGES MADE: